tensorflow/models/attention_ocr/README.md

 python train.py --dataset_name=newtextdataset
 ```

-Please note the eval.py will also require the same flag.
+Please note that eval.py will also require the same flag.

 2. Define a new dataset format.
 The model needs the following data to train: